woop-it/stoplight-carriers/docs/2. Basics/Subscriptions.md

 For example : Quote requests, delivery requests, delivery status changes etc.

-Those requests and events are describes in **Woop to Carrier** section of our documentation.
+Those requests and events are described in **Woop to Carrier** section of our documentation.

 ## Subscription initialization